leomol/MSA/README.md

 * Download and extract source files to `Documents/MATLAB`

 ## Analyze
+* Create a copy of the example script.
-* Set the variables within the script to match your data files.
+* Change the configuration variables and the data loader according to your data acquisition system.
 * Define epochs.
 * Change settings and thresholds to compute peaks and clusters.
 * Click `Run` or execute section by section.